“I am who I am because I say I am.” Your business success is 80% dependent on who you tell people that you are, and what it is that you offer.

 The Apple iphone is one of the best modern examples of demand.
 There are many android competitors on the market a few of which some people argue are better.

-However Apple have created an aspirational brand that integrates into a household IT solution and is now more of a way of living.
+However, Apple has created an aspirational brand that integrates into a household IT solution and is now more of a way of living.
 Owners have bought into the ‘Apple life’, this, in turn, has created demand, people that own Apple are seen as cutting edge and so must own the latest devices that this brand has to sell.

 How can you work with this phenomenon and use it to grow your business?
 What kind of a lifestyle can you create with your products or services?